Vnspec2/OS_Project_CSE335s/README.md

 # The scheduler Assignment
-In this project we are buliding desktop application that has 4 types of supported schedulers:
+In this project we are buliding **_GUI desktop application_** that has 4 types of supported schedulers:
 1. FCFS
 2. SJF (Preemptive and Non Preemptive)
 3. Priority (Preemptive and Non Preemptive) (the smaller the priority number the